FREE delivery in the contiguous US!

 15. Tissue Paper

-As long as it contains no added dyes, plastic, glitter, or foil, tissue paper is technically recyclable.
-However, not all facilities accept this delicate material because they either have no profitable markets to sell to or they aren't equipped to sort it.
+Tissue paper is technically recyclable as long as it contains no added dyes, plastic, glitter, or foil.
+However, not all facilities accept this delicate material because they either have no profitable markets to sell to or aren't equipped to sort it.

 But there's a bright side: Plain tissue paper is compostable.
 Add it to your compost pile to absorb excess moisture from food waste, or go online to find an industrial compost facility that accepts donations.